'No one is above the law,' prosecutor says as he urges jurors to convict Hunter Biden on gun charges

 “The evidence was personal.
 It was ugly, and it was overwhelming,” Wise said.
 “It was also absolutely necessary.”

 Defense attorney Abbe Lowell told jurors the prosecution did not meet its burden of proving its case beyond a reasonable doubt.
-The defense has suggested that, at the time he bought the gun, Hunter Biden did not consider himself an addict.
-What he wrote later in his memoir is irrelevant, Lowell argued.
+The defense has argued there’s no evidence Hunter Biden was actually using drugs in the 11 days that he possessed the gun.
+What the president's son later wrote in his memoir is irrelevant, Lowell argued.

+“There was no actual witness to the drug use in this period of time,” Lowell told jurors.

+The defense suggested Hunter Biden was lying about where he was in text messages to his brother Beau's widow.
+The prosecution suggests those texts show drug use and drug deals in the days following the gun purchase.

 Closing arguments came shortly after the defense rested its case without calling Hunter Biden to the witness stand.
 He smiled as he chatted with members of his defense team and flashed a thumbs-up to one of his supporters in the gallery after the final witness — an FBI agent called by prosecutors in their rebuttal case.